georgeboghez/CLEF2020-CheckThat-Lab-Team5/report_11th_laboratory.md

 Completed:

 -   Added a POST request with Radu in order to send the number of new tweets to Alexandru Oloieri's module
--   Added code for multi-threading using background tasks alongside George, Razvan and Radu.
+-   Added code for multi-threading using background tasks alongside George, Teofil and Radu.

 To do: